Kyle Tucker Player Props: Astros vs. Rays

-Kyle Tucker -- with a slugging percentage of .794 in his past 10 games, including four home runs -- will be in action for the Houston Astros against the Tampa Bay Rays, with Taj Bradley on the mound, on July 29 at 7:15 PM ET.
+On Sunday, Kyle Tucker (.722 slugging percentage in past 10 games, including four home runs) and the Houston Astros play the Tampa Bay Rays, whose starting pitcher will be Zack Littell.
+First pitch is at 2:10 PM ET.

-In his previous game he had a one-hit showing (1-for-4) against the Rays.
+In his most recent game he had a hitless performance (0-for-6) against the Rays.

 Kyle Tucker Game Info & Props vs. the Rays